VPDC

 • Use viral transport media to collect NP and throat swabs.

-• CRS surveillance and case confirmation algorithm can be found in the CDC’s Birth Defects Surveillance Toolkit.
+• CRS surveillance and case confirmation algorithm can be found in the CDC’s Birth Defects Surveillance Toolkit (page 84).

 If a commercial lab cannot perform testing, please call the Los Angeles County Department of Public Health Vaccine-Preventable Disease Control (VPDC) Program at 213-351-7800 to arrange testing through the Public Health Laboratory (PHL).
 See below for instructions.